Frequently asked questions: Intercalated Degrees

 Project weightings vary between courses.
 The Experimental Pathology, Biomedical Engineering and Oral Biology courses consist of 60 taught units (lectures, seminars etc.) and a 60 unit project.
 The Global and Public Health course consists of 90 taught units and a 30 unit project.
-Clinical & Molecular Pharmacology, Infectious disease and Epidemiology, Medical education and Neuroscience and Sports & Exercise Medicine consist of 75 taught units and 45 units of project work.
-Pre-Hospital Medicine consists of 60 taught units, 30 clinical units and a 30 unit research project.
+Pharmacology and Innovative Therapeutics, Medical Education and Neuroscience and Sports & Exercise Medicine consist of 75 taught units and 45 units of project work.
+Prehospital Medicine consists of 60 taught units, 30 clinical units and a 30 unit research project.

 For several of the degrees there are course units designed to familiarise students with relevant basic scientific concepts.
 These, which are designated as "core units", take place in the autumn term and all students must complete them and pass the assessment.